FiNesseMan/MachineLearning/README.md

-# MachineLearning
-Machine Learning Project Final Report
+Project Overview:

+- Simulates real-world experience of a data scientist.
+- Covers the entire process of solving a complex problem for a client.
+- Final Report as the ultimate deliverable, integrating insights from earlier phases.

+Components of the Project:

-This repository contains the final report for a comprehensive machine learning project that encompasses the full lifecycle of a practical, applied machine learning endeavor.
-The project has been divided into three key components: Analytic Plan, Preliminary Results, and this Final Report.
+- Divided into Analytic Plan, Preliminary Results, and Final Report.

-Overview
-The primary objective of this machine learning project is to simulate the real-world experience of a data scientist, working through the entire process of solving a complex problem for a client.
-In this context, the Final Report represents the ultimate deliverable to the client, summarizing the key findings, insights, and recommendations derived from the earlier phases of the project (Analytic Plan and Preliminary Results).

-The Final Report is characterized by its broader scope, as it integrates and expands upon the work presented in the Analytic Plan and Preliminary Results.
-It includes restated data preparation and feature engineering steps, a comparison of at least two dense neural network models using ROC curves, AUC, and calibration plots, and the selection of a final model that effectively addresses the stated business needs.
-Additionally, it discusses how this model can be practically employed to meet the client's objectives.
+- Final Report synthesizes and builds upon prior work.

+Content of the Final Report:
+- Restated data preparation and feature engineering steps.
+- Comparison of at least two dense neural network models using ROC curves, AUC, and calibration plots.
+- Selection and discussion of a final model aligning with business needs.
+- Practical application recommendations for the chosen model.

-Table of Contents
+Table of Contents:
-Executive Summary

-A concise 1-2 page summary of the key findings and recommendations, presented in the context of the project's goals.
+- Executive Summary: Concise summary of key findings and recommendations.
-Approach & Data

-A discussion of:
-The overall approach, with a focus on the business question(s) and analytic goals.
-The available data sources.
-The feature engineering steps undertaken to prepare the data.
-The machine learning methods utilized.
-Detailed Findings and Evaluation

-An in-depth evaluation of machine learning models.
+- Approach & Data: Discussion on overall approach, business questions, data sources, feature engineering, and machine learning methods.
-Description of analytical findings, supported with visualizations and written explanations.
+- Detailed Findings and Evaluation: In-depth model evaluation, analytical findings, visualizations, and written explanations.
-Recommendations

-An exploration of how the final model can be utilized to address the business question(s) and achieve the project's analytic goals.
+- Recommendations: How the final model addresses business questions and achieves analytic goals.
-Appendix
+- Appendix: Additional supporting information and documentation.